sum1won/summod/README.md

 Dai Tengu 55->40 gems
 Nushi 25->20 gems
 Kitsune 30->20 gems
-New Ritual “Hide Heart” (D2F2, 16 gems, research 5) produces a “Ritual Assistant” that, when alone with a Sorceror on a mountain that isn’t already occupied, generates a hidden heart and makes the sorceror immortal.
+New Ritual ?Hide Heart?
+(D2F2, 16 gems, research 5) produces a ?Ritual Assistant? that, when alone with a Sorceror on a mountain that isn?t already occupied, generates a hidden heart and makes the sorceror immortal.
 However, if the heart is destroyed, the sorceror dies.
 MA Xibalba
 Jungle Muuch mm2
 Darts ammo 4->6